gaehlerm/SoftwareEngineering/README.md

 // The behavior of the software may not be changed or the users stop using it.

-// it feels like there is some duplication here

 We have to face the sad that fact that our perfect code deteriorates over time.
 Every line of code you add is a possible source for deteriorating the code quality.
 You may add duplication, increase the class size or disrupt the order of logic in your code.
 Brief, it becomes dirty and you have to clean it up.
+Sometimes it is also compared to entropy, the physical law of disorder //Thomas & Hunt.
+Fighting entropy is hard.
+It takes a lot of efforts.

-Just like your kitchen.
+Just like cleaning up your kitchen.
 Every time you cook something you have dirty dishes.
 But unlike for the kitchen you cannot hire a cleaning lady.
 She wouldn’t know what to do.
 You have to clean up your code by yourself.
 You have to refactor it.
 Continuously.
 You will be spending more time refactoring than writing new code.
 And as the code becomes older it only gets worse.
 That’s the faith of a software engineer.

 I guess everybody reading (or writing) this book knows some of the problems why code rots.
 The very first example is copy paste code.
 This should be banned altogether.
 Instead of rewriting a function to fit its new needs, one just copies it and changes a line or two in its new location.
 Another issue is adding more and more features to an existing class.
 Also the features that you add are in hindsigth at the wrong place in your code and have to be moved to the correct location.
 These are some of the reasons why code rots and needs regular refactoring.

 Refactoring means to change the code without changing its functionality.
 This is what people didn’t do in very old code.
 They were afraid that they would change functionality.
 They would introduce bugs.
 It's like they didn’t clean up the kitchen because they were afraid, they might break something.
 And they didn’t see the reason why they should have cleaned up the kitchen.
 They only had a nagging feeling that something is wrong, but they couldn’t say what exactly.
 Long story short, the next person had to cook in a dirty kitchen.
-And at some point, there were so many dirty dishes in the kitchen they didn’t even see the bugs anymore that could hide underneath every dirty plate.
+And at some point, there were so many dirty dishes in the kitchen they didn’t even see the bugs anymore that could hide underneath each and every dirty plate.
 People using the kitchen were afraid of introducing bugs when refactoring but now they were left with bugs anyway.
 They didn’t clean up the kitchen nor refactor the code.
 They started adding many more bugs further down the road, because the whole code base became so messy.

+### Refactoring and automated test

 I really hope you understand that not refactoring is not an option.
 A cook has to clean up the kitchen continuously just as you have to refactor your code.
 All the time.
 Refactoring is an integral part of your job, not just an optional feature.
 Therefore, we have to take you your fear from refactoring, your fear from introducing bugs.
 You need a safety net.
 Something that automatically tells you when you introduced a bug...
 You need... automated tests!
-Unit tests, acceptance tests, whatever.
+Unit tests, end-to-end tests, whatever.
 Just make sure your tests cover pretty much all the functionality of the code you want to refactor.
 There are tools to highlight the lines of your code covered by tests.
 Or you can also change one line of code and see whether one of the tests fails, though this is not a very productive solution.

 If you are confident about the test coverage you can do pretty much anything you want.
 Whatever code you don’t like, just throw it out and rewrite it from scratch.
 Or use a third-party library.
+As long as the tests pass you are fine.

+### Keep refactorings small

 Most refactoring is fairly small.
 Renaming a variable.
 Breaking up a class into two new classes.
 Removing duplicate code.
 Extracting functions.
 The biggest mistake one can make with refactoring is waiting for too long.
 If you have the gut feeling your fundamental data structure could be an obstacle you should act right away.
 Discuss with your work colleagues whether this is really the correct choice and what other options you would have.
 Peripheral code can still be refactored later on.
 But if the core of your code is rotten you will have a big issue fixing it.
 And it will only get worse.

 Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor as soon as there is some code you don’t like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It’s: write code – test – refactor.
 For every feature you implement you should follow this pattern.
 Or even better, you can also write the tests before the code, as explained in the chapter on Test Driven Development.
 This pattern is great because you can really do one thing at the time.
 You can write mediocre code to start with.
 Maybe you don’t know yet how a variable should be named or you tend once again to write a class that is too big.
 Maybe there’s even duplicated code.
 Certainly, it would be better to write perfect code right from the beginning.
 But you’re not perfect.

 Next you write the tests.
+Or preferably you write them first, as explained in the section on TDD.
 Some tests may fail as you’re not so perfect code contains bugs.
 You fix the bugs and the code becomes even more ugly.
 Even if you had written sublime code to begin with, due to the inevitable bug fixes you would still have to refactor at some point.

 Finally, you refactor.
 You look at all the code that you wrote since you refactored the last time.
 Possibly also at code that existed for a long time and could be merged with your new code because it’s very similar.
 The code will probably look more complicated than you would expect it to be.
-Try to rethink the logic of the problem you just solved.
+You try to rethink the logic of the problem you just solved.
 Can you change the algorithm somehow you may drop all the if statements for the corner cases?
 Or do you have to sort the data differently?

 There are hundreds of things you could do for improving the quality of the code.
 Look at the code and figure out what the most important things are you want to change.
 Try to write good code and follow your gut feeling.
 But make sure you also get some real work done between the refactoring sessions.